Ballistic gelatin: Calibration

 To ensure accurate results, immediately prior to use, the gelatin block is calibrated by firing a standard .177 caliber steel BB from an air gun over a gun chronograph into the gelatin, and the depth of penetration measured.
 While the exact calibration methods vary slightly, the calibration method used by the United States Immigration and Naturalization Service's National Firearms Unit is fairly typical.
 It requires a velocity of 183 ± 3 m/s, and a BB penetration between 8.3 and 9.5 cm.

 In his book Bullet Penetration, ballistics expert Duncan MacPherson describes a method that can be used to compensate for ballistic gelatin that gives a BB penetration that is off by several centimeters (up to two inches) in either direction.
 MacPherson's Figure 5-2, Velocity Variation Correction to Measured BB Penetration Depth, can be used to make corrections to BB penetration depth when measured BB velocity is within ±10 m/s of 180 m/s.
 This method can also be used to compensate for error within the allowed tolerance, and normalize results of different tests, as it is standard practice to record the exact depth of the calibration BB's penetration.

 Synthetic alternative

 Ballistic gels made from natural gelatin are typically clear yellow-brown in color, and are generally not re-usable.
 The more expensive synthetic substitutes are engineered to simulate the ballistic properties of natural gelatin, whilst initially being colorless and clear.
 Some synthetic gels are also re-usable, since they can be melted and reformed without affecting the ballistic properties of the gels.

+Synthetic formula

+Synthetic ballistic gels are typically made of an oil and a polymer instead of gelatin and water, most commonly used is white mineral oil and a styrene polymer blend, polymers used include: